 A sanctuary for flora and fauna, Curieuse Marine National Park, designated on the 11th June 1979, brings you as close to nature as anyone could wish.
 On this relatively small island there is an intriguing and unique biodiversity.
 Curieuse is home to a significant collection of Seychelles' endemic species, from Giant Tortoises introduced from Aldabra and endemic birds, to the world’s biggest nut, the legendary Coco de Mer.
 The island is the only other place, apart from Praslin, where the Coco de Mer Palm grows naturally.

 Visitors to this paradise are offered an array of outdoor experiences.
-One can follow the nature trails, which includes Baie Laraie to Anse Jose, the Anse Badamier Trail and the seasonal Nesting Sea Turtle Trail.
+One can follow the nature trails, which includes Baie Laraie to Anse Jose, the Anse Badamier Trail and the seasonal and controlled Nesting Sea Turtle Trail between October to early March (Trail Fee: SCR150).
 Additionally, visitors can undertake bird watching of both land birds and sea birds, barbeques, snorkeling and diving.
 Visitors who follow the marked trail around the island soon discover the full extent of its natural treasures.

 One of the most interesting areas of the island is the mangrove swamp bordering Baie Laraie.
 Here, six of the seven species of mangroves known to Seychelles are found.
 A boardwalk built on piling goes through the swamp, allowing visitors to access the mangrove habitat even at high tide.